 Sobral, Jose M. - sub-lieutenant, assisted in various scientific work - joined at Buenos Aires

 Stokes, F. W. - Artist - joined at Buenos Aires

 Tofte - able seaman, joined at Falkland Islands

 Wennersgaard, Ole Christian - crew member

-Early on in the Heroic Age at a time when the British Scott was planning his Discovery expedition and the German Drygalski was planning his Gauss expedition, a Swedish geologist, Dr. Otto Nordenskjöld was preparing to explore the Antarctic Peninsula region.
+Early on in the Heroic Age as Robert Scott was planning his British Antarctic Expedition and Erich von Drygalski was planning his German National Antarctic Expedition, a Swedish geologist, Dr. Otto Nordenskjöld was preparing to explore the Antarctic Peninsula region.
 The aim was to leave a small over-wintering party as far south as possible to be picked up the following season.
 The ship and non-wintering party planned to spend the Austral autumn and winter on scientific study in the Falkland Islands, South Georgia and Tierra del Fuego.